Skip to main content

 Auburn, Nebraska is home to 4 schools, including 4 public schools.
 The city's schools span 1 elementary school, 1 middle school, and 1 high school.

-With an average rating of 6.6 out of 10, schools in Auburn show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 6.4 out of 10, schools in Auburn show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

-The highest-performing school in Auburn is Auburn Middle School with a composite score of 8.1/10, demonstrating strong academic outcomes and school quality metrics.
+The highest-performing school in Auburn is Auburn High School with a composite score of 8.0/10, demonstrating strong academic outcomes and school quality metrics.

 Auburn is served by 1 school district: AUBURN PUBLIC SCHOOLS.
 These districts collectively serve 980 students.